Prospective applicants must submit an online application to the Office of Graduate Admissions.

 Change of Program

-NOTE: If you are currently enrolled and need to change your status from non-degree to degree seeking or would like to apply to a different program or for a different degree, you must:
+If you are currently enrolled and need to change your status from non-degree to degree seeking, from degree seeking to non-degree seeking, or would like to apply to a different degree program you must:

 Questions regarding the Graduate School Application process?
 Contact Graduate Admissions.